Skip to content

 • Years of Continuity

-Whether your dog is in Pre-School or Dogtorate, the full history travels with them.
+From Pre-School through Dogtorate, the full history travels with your dog.

 The Full Curriculum

-See the entire Pet Parenting Class journey — from foundational manners to athletic mastery.
+See the entire Pet Parenting Class curriculum: eight cumulative grade levels from foundational manners to athletic mastery, plus the Rally and Agility specialty classes.

 Pre-School